-2.3.1.
+2.3.2.
 Licensing and Regulatory Reforms

-The Department of Industrial Policy and Promotion (DIPP) under the Ministry of Commerce and Industry issued a notification in 2019 that aimed to liberalise the manufacturing of defence components in India.
-The notification draws a clear line between the list of defence items that need license authorisation from the DIPP and the ones that need the license under the Arms Act of 1956.
+The Department of Industrial Policy and Promotion (DIPP) under the Ministry of Commerce and Industry issued a notification in 2019 that aimed to liberalize the manufacturing of defence components in India.
+The notification draws a clear line between the list of defence items that need license authorization from the DIPP and the ones that need the license under the Arms Act of 1959.
 In other words, it states that all items that are of dual use and/or are components of the larger defence platform, can be manufactured under the ordinary licensing requirements of the DIPP.
 This distinguishes these equipments and items from the larger defence platforms (at the end of the defence value chain), that require stringent testing and checks and hence are to be authorized/licensed only under the Arms Act, 1959.
-The notification, in a way liberalises a plethora of items and equipments from the license regime
+The notification, in a way, liberalizes a plethora of items and equipments from the license regime.

-The DDP also released a notification in 2017 allowing the exports of items under the "Munitions List" by defining a new SOP and standardising the process of the items under the Category 6 of Special Chemicals, ORganisms, Materials, Equipment and Technologies (SCOMET)
+The DDP also released a notification in 2017, allowing the export of items under the "Munitions List" by defining a new SOP and standardizing the process of the items under the Category 6 of Special Chemicals, Organisms, Materials, Equipment and Technologies (SCOMET).